naviat/ipToolkits/README.md

 - **IPv4 Address Validation**: An endpoint to validate IPv4 addresses.
 - **Query History Retrieval**: An endpoint to retrieve the history of queries made to the service.

-## Current Capabilities

-The service currently exposes a simple endpoint at the root (/) that provides basic information about the API version, the current server time, and whether or not the service is running within a Kubernetes environment.

 ## TODO

 - **MongoDB Cluster in Kubernetes**: Transition the MongoDB database to a *clustered environment within Kubernetes, enabled SSL connection* to enhance scalability, security and reliability.